Tous les Matins du Monde: Synopsis

-Aging court composer Marin Marais (Gérard Depardieu) recalls his former master and unequalled viol player, the Jansenist, Monsieur de Sainte-Colombe.
-After the death of his wife, Sainte-Colombe buries himself in his music, bringing up his two daughters on his own, teaching them to be musicians, and playing in a consort with them for local noble audiences.
-His reputation reaches the court of Louis XIV and the king sends an envoy, Caignet, to request him to play at court.
-Sainte-Colombe curtly dismisses the envoy, as well as the Abbé Mathieu.
+Aging court composer Marin Marais recalls his former master, the unequalled violist and composer Monsieur de Sainte-Colombe.
+After the death of his wife, Sainte-Colombe buries himself in his music, secluding himself in a cabin in his garden in order to perfect the art of viol playing and to indulge in visions of his dead wife.
+Sainte-Colombe is a stern father and brings up his two daughters on his own, teaching them to be musicians, and playing in a consort with them for local noble audiences.
+His reputation reaches the court of Louis XIV and the king sends an envoy, Caignet, to request him to play at the Palace of Versailles.
+Sainte-Colombe curtly dismisses the envoy.
 Offended, the King ensures that very few attend concerts by Sainte-Colombe and his daughters.
-Sainte-Colombe shuts himself away in a cabin in his garden in order to perfect the art of viol playing, and to indulge in visions of his dead wife.

 Some years later, 17-year-old Marin Marais visits Sainte-Colombe, seeking to learn from the master.
+Marais reveals that he was once a choirboy at the Louvre Palace before losing his position due to voice change, which resonates with Sainte-Colombe and convinces him to take Marais in as a student.
 After a short time, Sainte-Colombe sees no musical merit in the young man and sends him away, refusing to teach him.
-Madeleine, the elder daughter, is saddened as she has fallen in love with Marais.
-She teaches him what her father has taught her and allows him to listen in secret to her father playing.
-During this time, Marais is hired to be a court musician.
+Madeleine, the elder daughter, is saddened as she has fallen in love with Marais, and the two begin a relationship.
+She teaches Marais what her father has taught her and allows him to listen in secret to her father playing, which infuriates Sainte-Colombe.
+During this time, Marais is hired to be a court musician at Versailles, and he gradually grows indifferent to Sainte-Colombe's teachings.